dixieflatline76/Spice/README.md

 # Spice - A Windows Desktop Background Manager

+Spice transforms your desktop with stunning wallpapers.
+Download the latest version here: [latest release](https://github.com/dixieflatline76/Spice/releases/latest)

-Spice is a work-in-progress desktop background manager for Windows, inspired by the legendarly linux wallpaper manager, [Variety](https://github.com/varietywalls/variety).
+Spice is a work-in-progress desktop background manager for Windows, inspired by the legendary Linux wallpaper manager, [Variety](https://github.com/varietywalls/variety).
 Built entirely in Go and using Fyne for its minimalist UI (system tray icon and menu), Spice aims to provide a seamless and customizable wallpaper experience.

 [Insert a screenshot or GIF of Spice in action here]

+**Important Notes:**

+* Spice runs in the background.
+The primary way to interact with Spice is through its icon in the system tray (notification area).
+* **License Agreement:** When running Spice for the first time, you will be presented with the license agreement.
+You must accept this agreement to continue using Spice.
+* **Wallhaven.cc Account and API Key:** To use Spice with wallhaven.cc, you need a valid wallhaven.cc account.
+You also need to generate an API key.
+Go to [https://wallhaven.cc/settings/account](https://wallhaven.cc/settings/account) to generate an API key for Spice to function properly.

 ## Current Features

-* **Wallhaven.cc support:** Fetch wallpapers from Wallhaven, with support for API keys.
+* **wallhaven.cc support:** Fetch wallpapers from wallhaven.cc, with support for API keys.
+Find exactly what you're looking for!
 * **Multiple image queries:** Define multiple queries to diversify your wallpaper collection (e.g., one for landscapes, another for abstract art).
+Never run out of fresh options!
 * **System tray controls:** Easily navigate through your wallpaper cache with next, previous, and random image options.
+Quickly change your wallpaper with a single click.
 * **Daily image cache refresh:** Keep your wallpapers fresh with automatic cache updates every midnight.
+Set it and forget it!
 * **On-demand image download:** Spice downloads the next batch of images only when needed, optimizing performance.
+* **Fully Configurable via Preference Panel:** No more digging through config files!
+Spice is now entirely configured through a user-friendly preference panel.
+(New in v0.2.1)
+* **Smart Fit:** Enjoy perfectly framed wallpapers every time.
+Smart Fit intelligently crops and pans images to best fit your desktop resolution, ensuring they look fantastic on any screen.
+Say goodbye to awkwardly stretched or cropped images!
+(New in v0.2.1)  This feature is powered by the excellent work of [muesli/smartcrop](https://github.com/muesli/smartcrop) and [jwagner/smartcrop.js](https://github.com/jwagner/smartcrop.js).

 ## Future Plans

 Spice is under active development!
 Here's what's on the roadmap:

-1. **Dedicated UI:** A settings window for easier configuration, eliminating the need to manually edit config.json.
-2. **Expanded wallpaper sources:** Support for more wallpaper services beyond Wallhaven (e.g., Unsplash, Pexels).
+1. **Expanded wallpaper sources:** Support for more wallpaper services beyond wallhaven.cc (e.g., Unsplash, Pexels).
-3. **Windows Service support:** Improved background service integration for better reliability.
+2. **LLM Integration:** Explore integrating an LLM (Large Language Model) to provide daily quotes, jokes, and even chat support within Spice.
+3. **Windows Installer:** A proper Windows installer is planned for future releases to simplify the installation process.

 ## Current Status